RhythmSyed/NAS_PerformanceEstimation/README.md

 Description of Code Files:
 The entirety of the code base exists in tutorial/

-To test our code, we have created a jupyter_notebook (tutorial/latency_prediction_demo.ipynb) which run through all the required steps to show a working version of the code base.
+We created a jupyter_notebook (tutorial/latency_prediction_demo.ipynb) which run through all the required steps to show a working version of the code base.